Who should be our next FDA Commissioner?

 Balaji spoke brilliantly about the FDA for over an hour on Lex Fridman's podcast.
 More recently he spoke on the podcast of Vivek Ramaswamy, a close ally of Donald Trump who will soon be co-running the Department of Government Efficiency (DOGE).

-Balaji understands the root issue that is drives a lot of problems at the FDA.
+Balaji understands the root cause of most problems at the FDA.
 Citing the book Reputation and Power, Balaji talks about the FDA's incentive structure which leads it to focus on protecting its reputation and increasing its power.
-Whenever a drug is approved that causes issues post approval, FDA officials are hauled in front of congress and grilled.
+Whenever a drug is approved that causes issues post approval, FDA officials are hauled in front of Congress and grilled.
 However, whenever a drug is not approved that should have been, nothing happens.
 People may die, but their deaths are “invisible” (the “invisible graveyard”).
 As a result of this, FDA officials focus more on protecting their reputation and minimizing risk rather than doing rational risk-benefit analysis.

-Balaji sums this up brilliantly as “minimizing side effects rather than maximizing effect sizes”.
+Balaji sums up what the FDA currently does as “minimizing side effects rather than maximizing effect sizes”.
 Approval thresholds need to be set in a rational way, weighing potential benefits and harms.
 Due to perverse incentives, the FDA focuses too much on reducing false positives rather than reducing false negatives.

 Empirical work backs up these claims.
 In a 2017 paper in the Journal of Economics by renowned MIT economist Andrew W. Lo and others, it was found via a Bayesian analysis that the FDA's thresholds for approval of cancer drugs are ten times higher than they should be.